jcgonzalezb/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 6. Write a function that creates an Object from a “JSON file”.
 7. Write a script that adds all arguments to a Python list, and then save them to a file.
 8. Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object.
-9. Write a class Student that defines a student by Public instance attributes
+9. Write a class Student that defines a student by Public instance attributes:
 - first_name
 - last_name
 - age